geudde/attic-chest/pages/13.reference/01.porden/docs.md

 264 THE RESTORATION. cook vi.

-" How comes he here ?— by whom releas'd ? — and how ? —
+" How comes he here?— by whom releas'd? — and how? —

 " His treacherous guards — but 'tis no matter now,